 This is the part where you decide what is important and what is not.
 Go through your calendar and your to do list and prioritize by order of importance.
 After doing that, decide which items can be eliminated.
 This is also a great time to slim down some traditions that may have run its course.
 Just because something has always been done a certain way doesn’t mean that it can’t be changed.
 Yes, traditions are important, but they can also be time consuming and stress inducing.

 During this holiday season, take some time for yourself to get some much-needed rest.
 That may mean an afternoon nap one Sunday after church or it can mean treating yourself to a holiday pedicure.
-Whatever you choose, make sure that it is time that is set aside to do something for yourself.
+Whatever you choose, make sure that it is time you set aside to do something for yourself.
 If you enjoy holiday movies, just have a pajama day and watch Hallmark Christmas movies all day.
 You are working hard to make sure everyone has a great Christmas…you deserve it!

 This one is important to finishing up all the loose ends.
 Try to finish all of your holiday items a few days in advance of the holiday.
 Then take some time to look at all you have accomplished over the year.
 Are there some things that you wanted to do but have not completed?
 If so, now is the time to finalize those items.
 Doing this is not intended to create stress but it is meant to be a task of success!
 Anything that can’t be finalized by the end of the year can be the first items of the list in the new year.